paulelliott/fabrication-site/views/_content.markdown

 The callbacks are all stackable, meaning that you can declare multiple in a fabricator and they will not be clobbered when you inherit another fabricator.

+#### Reloading

+If you need to reset fabrication back to its original state after it has been loaded, call:

+    Fabrication.clear_definitions

+This is useful if you are using something like Spork and reloading the whole environment is not desirable.

 ### Fabricating Objects

 #### The Basics